React Libraries for 2025

 Time in React

-If your React application deals heavily with dates, times, and timezones, you could introduce a library which manages these things for you.
-These are your options:
+If your React application frequently handles dates, times, and timezones, consider using a dedicated library to manage these aspects efficiently.
+Here are some options:

 React Desktop Applications